Tower Gardens Estate: Context

 The Conservation Area comprises the oldest parts of the estate, built by the London County Council between 1904 and 1913.
-It is one of the first "garden suburbs" in the world and is characterised by good quality and practical buildings that show an inventive use of materials and vernacular motifs typical of the Arts and Crafts Movement.
+It is one of the first "cottage estates" in the world and is characterised by good quality and practical buildings that show an inventive use of materials and vernacular motifs typical of the Arts and Crafts Movement.
 Along with Hampstead Garden Suburb, Tower Gardens is one of the most important estates of its type in London.

-The estate consists of 954 houses arranged in 24 streets, each with its own architectural style.
-Their appearance was influenced by the Garden City Movement founded by Sir Ebenezer Howard.

 The properties are mostly two-up, two-down with some three bed houses and also flats in Topham Square.
-The houses remain cheap by London standards.

 The curiously named streets belie the area's history.
 Most appear to be named after someone who once owned the land, from Siward, Earl of Northumberland, in the time of Edward the Confessor, through to Thomas Smith in 1792.
 A project by Risley Avenue School in conjunction with Bruce Castle Museum identified the streets as named after the "Lords of Tottenham".

 Architecture

-The terraced houses in N17 are small and were not expensively built but they have many small architectural features which differ with every street.
+The terraced houses in Tower Gardens are small and were not expensively built but they have many small architectural features which differ with every street.
 They are predominantly brick, tile and pebble dash cottages in a style that owes something to the Arts and Crafts movement of the time.
-Construction was under the architect W. E. Riley, a member of the Art Workers Guild.
+The original design was under the direction of architect W. E. Riley, a member of the Art Workers Guild.
 The façades change all over the estate and in places terraces of four houses were designed to look like country mansions.

-Features of interest include the gables, gable dormers, impressive chimneys, long roofs, low eaves, porches and two story projecting bays.
-Images can be found in the Conway Library's online collection.
+Features of interest include the gables, dormers, impressive chimneys, long roofs, low eaves, porches and two story projecting bays.
+Historical images can be found in the London Picture Archive and elsewhere.

-Earlier houses are small and have front doors opening into the single reception room.
-When they were built they would have had outside toilets.
-Tin baths were a common feature due to the lack of bathrooms.
-Later houses benefited from new legislation and have front doors opening onto a hall with stairs and often a second reception room.
+Earlier houses are smaller and have front doors opening into the single reception room.
+All houses had a toilet (also known as a water closet), but in the smaller houses this was in a little projection at the rear and entered from outside.
+Not all houses had a bath, and some had to make do with a tub that was hung in the scullery.
+Larger houses have front doors opening onto a hall with stairs and a second reception room.

-Influence of the Garden Suburb

 Whilst the design of the estate was influenced by the Garden City Movement, the grid layout of the lower half of the estate was not entirely in the tradition of the garden suburbs, nor was the density of housing.
 However some houses were set back behind small greens and a large green area was provided for recreation including tennis and bowls.
-The trees lining the streets are protected and provide a boulevard feel, particularly Risley Avenue, privet hedges to the front fascia of the properties within the conservation area are protected.
+The trees lining the streets are protected and provide a boulevard feel, particularly Risley Avenue, privet hedges to the front of the properties within the conservation area are protected.